Indeed: AI job-posting rate slows and interest dips

 - lead data scientist

-Director of analytics, statistician, principal scientist, computer scientist, research engineer, and data engineer jobs are former contenders that didn’t make the top 10 this year.
+Director of analytics, statistician, principal scientist, computer scientist, research engineer, and data engineer are former contenders that didn’t make the top 10 this year.

 Indeed discovered that machine learning engineer job postings had the highest percentage of AI and machine learning keywords this year (as was true in 2018).
 Machine learning engineers develop devices and software that use predictive technology, such as Apple’s Siri or weather-forecasting apps.
 They ensure machine learning algorithms have the data that needs to be processed and analyze huge amounts of real-time data to make machine learning models more accurate.